The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 It’s no different than paving over potholes without repairing the roadbed beneath.
 Eventually, those weak points give way, and the damage returns—often worse than before.

-At Atelier Anaiis, we don’t cover over instability.
+At our Old City nail salon, we don’t cover over instability.
 We treat it.
-Because the only manicures that last are the ones built on health—and that starts at the root.
+Because the only gel manicures that last are the ones built on health—and that starts at the root.

 2. Your Nails Haven't Healed—Or You Haven't Been Guided to Start

-Taken before any work had been done, at the beginning of the appointment.
+Taken before any work had been done, at the beginning of a client’s very first appointment.

-If your nails are weak, brittle, or splitting, applying gel without treating the damage is like trying to tile a crumbling floor.
+If your nails are weak, brittle, or splitting, getting a gel manicure without treating the damage is like trying to tile a crumbling floor.
 It might look passable for a moment, but it won’t last.
 You need structure.
 You need healing.
 You need time.

-We understand the frustration of being let down by salon after salon.
+We understand the frustration of being let down by nail salon after nail salon.
 That feeling of doing your part—making appointments, following instructions—and still ending up with peeling polish and painful nails.
-You were never told your nails were damaged.
+You were never told your natural nails were damaged.
 And now, you’re left dealing with the consequences.

 By pretending the damage isn’t there—by continuing to get quick, surface-level manicures—you stay stuck in a cycle that only deepens the problem.
 It’s not a beauty ritual at that point.
 It’s a delay tactic.